 How are the dimensions for your bags taken?

 The simple answer is that the dimensions for all of our bags are taken along the BASE of the bag, corner to corner.
-For Messenger and Slim Dog models, height is taken from the bottom corner to the top lip of the body.
+For Messenger models, height is taken from the bottom corner to the top lip of the body.
 We treat the bag as a "full box" of sorts.
 The actual width of an empty bag - when measured across the flap - is going to be bigger than the indicated dimensions, due to the fact that the sides of the bag will compress when the bag is flattened out.
 For Midpacks, Flight Packs, Megapacks, Rucksacks, and C-Series models, height is taken from the bottom to the shoulder strap attachment point.
 This is why we also include the "max capacity" volume measurements along with general measurements.
 Please feel free to inquire about any other specific measurements you may need!

 How do I know which shoulder to get my bag made for?

 Most people are, by default, "left shoulder" bag wearers.
 This means that for a single strap bag, the strap will rest on your left shoulder and come across your chest, slanting down to your right hip.
 If you wear your bag the opposite way, you are "right shoulder".
 If you're not sure, you should throw a shoulder bag on real quick without thinking about it, and take note of which way you naturally put the bag on.
 Usually it will feel REALLY strange to try and wear a bag the opposite of your natural preference.